samc0de/ANN_pyconf_hyd/README.md

-## Slides and contents for pyconf: Artificial Neural Networks
+## Slides and contents for pyconf: Artificial Neural Networks [WIP :-/ ]

 ### Artificial Neural Networks: From zero to real world projects